German Cockroaches Are A Challenging Foe

-German cockroaches are relatively small, measuring only about ½ to 5/8 of an inch.
+German cockroaches in Louisville are relatively small, measuring only about ½ to 5/8 of an inch.
 They are brown to tan colored with two dark parallel lines that go from its head to its wings.
 The adults are winged insects, but they do not fly.
 The immature German cockroaches do not have wings.
 German cockroaches have wide, narrow bodies that are perfect for squeezing into small cracks and crevices.
 They sleep the day away in damp, dark areas, and spend the night searching for food, water, and a mate to snuggle up with.
 In fact, these cockroaches are avid breeders - which is another reason why they survive so well.
 Not only do they produce a large amount of eggs when they breed, but they also have the shortest time getting from egg to maturity.

 They love moisture and are most commonly found in bathrooms and kitchen areas.
 They love food in general, but their favorites include: starches, meat products, grease, and anything sweet!
 These disgusting little creatures frequent dirty, germ ridden places such as trash cans, dumpsters, and sewer areas.
 They carry many bacteria, viruses, and fungus on their dirty little bodies that they can then transmit to your counters, cupboards, and food items as they scurry through at night searching for food.
 And, if that isn’t bad enough, according to the University of Florida entomology website, "in extremely heavy infestations (they) have been reported to bite humans and feed on food residues on the faces of sleeping humans.”
 Ughhh!